 Another important element in narrative is causality (NT, 1.12, 5.5).
 As mentioned in NT (1.12), one suspects that what is important here is not causality per se, but the perception of causality.
 Very often, when viewing a film, we establish linkages based on the perception of causality, rather than actual evidence of a causal connection.
 Causality may be affected by the default assumptions of the appropriate schema activated during the response to the cinematic narrative.
 The fact that we may be influenced by the perception of causality rather than causality itself, may have a part to play in enhancing the viewing pleasure of a film: eg. false expectations, the creation of suspense, the assumption that someone else is culpable, etc. In fact, many films work on the basis of incorrect or even false schema-initiated causal connections, and quite often, these increase rather than detract from the entertainment value of these films.

 The visual element is very important in the analysis of cinematic discourse.
 This is one of the elements that make cinematic narratives different from linguistically encoded written narratives, such as novels or short stories.
-Linguistics, of course, can be used for the analysis of some aspects of linguistically-encoded narratives.
-As cinematic discourse is partially encoded in language, linguistics can of course be used for that part of cinematic discourse.
-However, it is difficult to apply linguistics to the visual element of film as well, even if it has been attempted by some scholars.
+As cinematic discourse is partially encoded in language, linguistics, of course, can be used for the analysis of that part of cinematic discourse.
+However, it may be inappropriate to apply linguistics to the visual element of film.

 The association of film with narrative was there right at the time that film itself as a medium was introduced.
 But many of the narratives in early film were minimalist, and not fully-formed as narrative.
 However, it was only a matter of time before narrative was further developed in cinema.